How To Lower Leptin Levels for Weight Loss

 If you have thyroid testing that shows your T3 or Free T3 levels are low.
 You have a problem with the conversion of T4 into T3.
 Your Functional medicine doctor can help you with investigating the cause of your Low T3.

-While T3 hormone replacements like Cytomel are available, it’s best to find out what is causing your Low T3 rather than just try to replace low levels.
-It can be very difficult to properly dose someone for T3 thyroid replacement.
-Our Goal in functional medicine is to always address the root cause.
+While T3 hormone replacements like Cytomel are available, it’s best to find out what is causing your Low T3 rather than just try to replace low thyroid hormone levels.
+It can be very difficult to properly dose someone with T3 thyroid replacement.
+Patients will often be overdosed on thyroid medications and experience hyperthyroid symptoms.
+Th Goal in functional medicine is to always address the root cause.

 When it comes to blood sugar and leptin levels.
 Studies continue to show that poor management of insulin and blood glucose levels impact leptin levels and vice versa.
 This will have a huge impact on your efforts for weight loss.